RainwayApp/spitfire/README.md

 Unreliable channels make no such guarantees; messages aren't guaranteed to arrive in any particular order and, in fact, aren't guaranteed to arrive at all.
 This is analogous to a UDP socket.

+For a quick reminder on the differences between UDP and TCP, look [here](https://support.holmsecurity.com/hc/en-us/articles/212963869-What-is-the-difference-between-TPC-and-UDP-)

 # What about audio/video?